 As you plan your weekend, start by thinking about what kinds of activities your family enjoys most and what will keep your kids happiest throughout the weekend, Then, match your family’s interests and location with our corresponding fall vacation destinations.

-If your family couldn't get enough of the beach this summer or somehow the summer escaped you and you never made it there, the fall can be the perfect time to spend a few days at the shore.
+If your family couldn’t get enough of the beach this summer or somehow the summer escaped you and you never made it there, the best family vacation in September (or even October) can be a trip to the beach.
 Many shore resorts offer steep discounts after Labor Day, and frequently, restaurants and attractions are open well into September and even into October.
-In the fall, you'll avoid the scorching sun, but temperatures can still be warm enough to enjoy fall beach destinations, making sandcastles, walking sandbars, collecting seashells, and in some areas, surfing.
+In the fall, you’ll avoid the scorching sun, but temperatures can still be warm enough to enjoy fall beach destinations, making sandcastles, walking sandbars, collecting seashells, and in some areas, surfing.

-Where to Go in the Northeast: Cape Cod, Mass.
+Where to Go in the Northeast: Cape Cod, MA